RICE In-Depth

 Participation in the theme is optional and has no bearing on the other awards.

-If there are 10+ spectators participating, they vote to award one video they liked the most.
+If there are spectators participating, they vote to award the video they liked the most.

-Entrants nominate videos to this category the same as any other.
-However, any videos that make finalists in other categories are excluded from Wandering Samurice's finalist list.
+Entrants nominate videos to this category like any other.
+However, videos that become finalists in other categories are excluded from Wandering Samurice.

 Voted on by all RICE entrants, this is awarded to the most-liked video that did not make finals.